dev-xo/remix-auth-totp/docs/README.md

 ```

 > [!TIP]
-> You can customize the cookie behavior by passing `cookieOptions` to the `sessionStorage` instance.
+> You can customize the cookie behavior by passing `cookieOptions` to the `TOTPStrategy` instance.
 Check [Customization](https://github.com/dev-xo/remix-auth-totp/blob/main/docs/customization.md) to learn more.

 ### 2: Implementing the Strategy Logic.